How to report an occurrence of workplace harassment and violence

 Or, verbally by calling 1-833-451-1604 for a secure voicemail box.
 An assigned Designated Recipient within CPCC will then contact you.

-Note: You can submit a NoO anonymously.
+Note: You may choose to remain anonymous when submitting a NoO.
 If a NoO is submitted by a witness or anonymously, and a principal party is named, the Chain of Command/manager or the Designated Recipient will contact the principal party to ask if they wish to begin the resolution process.
-If the principal party refuses to participate in the resolution process, the resolution process is considered closed, and a version of the NoO (with all identifying information removed) will be shared with the applicable Workplace Health and Safety Committees (WHSC/ Health and Safety Representatives (HSR)/ Canadian Armed Forces Safety Committees (CAFSC),who will review and, if necessary, update the WHVP assessment to determine if any additional preventive measures are required.
+If the principal party refuses to participate in the resolution process, the resolution process is considered closed.
+If the principal party chooses to be anonymous, a version of the NoO (with all identifying information removed) will be shared with the applicable Workplace Health and Safety Committees (WHSC/ Health and Safety Representatives (HSR)/ Canadian Armed Forces Safety Committees (CAFSC),who will review and, if necessary, update the WHVP assessment to determine if any additional preventive measures are required.

 For Chain of Commands/Managers